schlessinger-lab/pyvol/README.rst

 Installation
 ============

-PyVOL can be installed into any python environment; however, for most users direct installation using PyMOL's plugin manager.
+PyVOL can be installed into any python environment; however, for most users direct installation into PyMOL will be easiest.

 PyMOL Installation
 ------------------